kyatastrophe/BakaBars/README.md

 # BakaBars
-This is a WoW UI addon project
+This is a WoW UI addon project by Bakatwa-Area52.